LinearTeam/LineLauncherCs/README-EN.md

 ## Code
 All codes in this repository are developed by [Huangyu](https://github.com/tmdakm)(Not related with YellowFish which developed another launcher).
+As I have previously written Java and have not written much UI, so the code includes:
+ - Extremely disgusting high coupling
+ - Extremely disgusting dynamic creation control
+ - Not fond of using templates
+ - Strange naming conventions, file directories namse

 It can launch\download\login Minecraft.
 Uses .Net Framework v4.7.2 & WPF to develop GUI, GUI library is [iNKORE.UI.WPF.Modern](https://github.com/iNKORE-NET/UI.WPF.Modern/).
 When release, it use Costura.Fody to make only one exe file.